praneshsharma10/live-image-detection/README.md

    npm run dev
    ```

-3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

 ## How to Use

 1. Allow camera access when prompted by your browser
 2. Click the "Capture Photo" button to take a photo
 3. Click "Recognize Objects" to send the image to Ollama for analysis
-4. View the AI-generated description of your image

 ## Configuration

-- The default model is set to `llava:latest`.
+- The default model is set to `gemma3:4b`.
 You can change this in `lib/ollamaApi.ts`
 - The API endpoint for Ollama is set to `http://localhost:11434/api/generate`.
 Adjust this if your Ollama instance is running elsewhere

-## Troubleshooting

-- If you encounter CORS issues, make sure your Ollama server is configured to accept requests from your Next.js app
-- If the webcam doesn't appear, check that you've granted camera permissions in your browser
-- If the AI doesn't respond, ensure that Ollama is running and that you've pulled a vision-capable model

 ## Technologies Used